grammyjs/website/site/docs/advanced/middleware.md

 (This is nothing spectacular, but already a main difference to popular competing frameworks that simply ignore subsequent operations.)

 You may be wondering where the tree structure is in there.
-Let's have a look at this snippet:
+Let’s have a look at this snippet:

 ```ts
 const composer = new Composer();